 While geothermal energy doesn’t emit greenhouses gases, the processes involved with the creation of geothermal power plants can pollute the environment.
 The process of digging geothermal wells often releases greenhouse gas into the atmosphere, and compounds like silica can be discharged during this process as well.

-Though geothermal power is typically considered a sustainable resource, overuse of geothermal reservoirs can deplete them.
+Though geothermal power is typically considered a sustainable resource, the overuse of geothermal reservoirs can deplete them.
 Geothermal reservoirs refill after rainwater penetrates into the ground, but in order for these reservoirs to be sustained, they must be carefully utilized so that the rate of use does not exceed the rate of replenishment.
 Geothermal power plants must carefully manage how they use geothermal reservoirs for them to be truly sustainable.

 Ultimately geothermal energy provides clean and renewable energy, but it is limited in use to regions with viable geothermal reservoirs.

 I bought a home in Alton mo this past summer that has a Geothermal H/vac system.
 During this cold spell the unit yesterday achieved 57* running non-stop, the day before it achieved 64*, but we had a warm day.
 An earlier cold snap we had the same results.
 The system had no backup, which left us scrambling for heat.
 Temp not above 15*, and below 0*, at night.